Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

 As stressed in the motivation, the underlying distribution of individual effects is the key to better density forecasts.
-In the literature, there are usually two kinds of assumptions imposed on this distribution.
-One is the random coefficients model, where the individual effects $h_{i}$ are independent of the conditioning variables $c_{i0}$, which include initial values of predetermined covariates and full sequences of strictly exogenous covariates.\footnote{In the baseline setup as a special case, the conditioning set is a singleton with the initial outcome $y_{i0}$ being the only element.} The other is the correlated random coefficients model, where $h_{i}$ and $c_{i0}$ could be correlated with each other.
-This paper considers both random coefficients and correlated random coefficients models while focusing on the latter.
-The random coefficients model is more parsimonious and easier to implement, but the correlated random coefficients model is more realistic for young firm dynamics as well as many other empirical setups,\footnote{In the baseline setup, the correlated random coefficients model can be interpreted as saying that a young firm's initial performance may reflect its underlying skill, which is a more sensible assumption. } and random coefficients can be viewed as a special case of correlated random coefficients with zero dependence.

-In practice, it is not necessary to incorporate all initial values of the predetermined variables and the whole series of the strictly exogenous variables.
-It is more feasible to only take into account a subset of $c_{i0}$ or a function of $c_{i0}$ that is relevant for the specific analysis.
+In the literature, there are usually two types of assumptions on this distribution.
+One is the random coefficients model, where the individual effects $h_{i}$ are independent of the conditioning variables $c_{i0}=\left(x_{i0}^{P},x_{i,0:T}^{O},w_{i,0:T}\right)$.
+The other is the correlated random coefficients model, where $h_{i}$ and $c_{i0}$ could be correlated.
+This paper considers both models while focusing on the latter---although the former is more parsimonious and easier to implement, the latter is more realistic for young firm dynamics as well as many other empirical setups.
+In practice, it is more feasible to only take into account a subset of $c_{i0}$ or a function of $c_{i0}$ that is relevant for the specific study.